Sanaaj Mirrie

 Founder and Artistic Director

-Sanaaj attended York University in Toronto where she earned a Bachelor’s of Arts in International Development Studies with a focus on Social and Cultural Development.
-She has successfully integrated her formal education and her passion for dance and drumming to create a school that uses the arts as a tool for social change and community development.
+Sanaaj attended York University in Toronto, where she earned a Bachelor of Arts in International Development Studies with a focus on social and cultural development.
+She has combined her formal education, lived experience, and passion for dance and drumming to build Afiwi as a space where the arts are used as a tool for cultural pride, social change, youth empowerment, and community development.